There are 3 things you should know about the availability heuristic:

 - We remember things better when they come in a vivid narrative.

-There are two biases eliminating from the availability heuristic: Ease of recall and retrievability.
+There are two biases emanating from the availability heuristic (a.k.a. the availability bias): Ease of recall and retrievability.

-Because of the availability heuristic, our perceptions of risk may be in error and we might worry about the wrong risks.
+Because of the availability bias, our perceptions of risk may be in error and we might worry about the wrong risks.
 This can have disastrous impacts.

 In Thinking Fast and Slow, Kahneman writes:

 People tend to assess the relative importance of issues by the ease with which they are retrieved from memory—and this is largely determined by the extent of coverage in the media.

 Nobel Prize winning Social Scientist and Father of Artificial Intelligence, Herbert Simon, wrote in Models of My life:

 I soon learned that one wins awards mainly for winning awards: an example of what Bob Merton calls the Matthew Effect.
 It is akin also to the phenomenon known in politics as “availability,” or name recognition.
 Once one becomes sufficiently well known, one's name surfaces automatically as soon as an award committee assembles.